realtux/exa/readme.md

 *contains user defined library files. this is generally relevant js files for your project that don't fit anywhere else.*

 - **middleware**
-*contains express.js compatible middleware. middleware is configured for use in api logic.*
+*contains express.js compatible middleware. middleware is configured for use in api logic. see docs for proper format.*

 - **models**
-*contains sequelize.js compatible database model files. to use a different database orm, set `database.use = false` in `config/master.js` which will disable automatic initialization of the `models` folder.*
+*contains sequelize.js compatible database model files. to use a different database orm, set `database.use = false` in `config/master.js` which will disable automatic initialization of the `models` folder. see docs for proper format.*

 - **public**
 *contains publicly available static files. in development, this is served with `express.static()` at base url `/public`. in production, this should be served with a normal web server.*